sarifeenah/BigFoot/README.md

 # Back to the task at hand
 ###### The Hypothesis!
-My hypothesis:  the rate of probability for Big Foot sightings can be measured and predicted based on the fractional representation of moon light falling on the earth on any given day.
+My hypothesis:  Bigfoot sightings CAN be predicted on the fractional amount of moonlight on any given day.

-The null hypothesis:  There is NO significant relationship :( Alternative hypothesis: There IS a significant relationship :)
+The null hypothesis:  There is NO significant relationship between moonlight and Bigfoot sightings :( Alternative hypothesis: There IS a significant relationship between moonlight and Bigfoot sightings :)

 SIGNIFICANCE
 To determine what, if any significance there is between the fractional representation of lunar light and the day of reported sightings, 		I calculated the mean, median, mode, standard deviation, variance, zscore and quartiles using google sheets